 - In the first act of the episode "Beach Blanket Bogus", Brattus uses a toy shovel to catapult some sea shells and a beach ball at the sand castle in whiçh Bogus is hiding.

 - The claymation short shown after the second act of the episode "Battle Action Bogus" had Bogus stand on a wooden spoon, before throwing an orange onto the other end of the spoon in order to catapult himself to a bottle of orange juice.

 - In the Storm Hawks episode "Gale Force Winds", the inhabitants of Terra Gale defend their home using a catapult which looks like a last ditch attempt made of scrap.
-Later in the episode, Wren nearly uses the catapult to launch the Stormhawks down into the wastelands, but halts his attempts after Radarr bites him in the ankle.
+Later in the episode, Wren nearly uses the catapult to launch the Storm Hawks down into the wastelands, but halts his attempts after Radarr bites him on the ankle.

 - Chip 'n Dale: Rescue Rangers keep the mousetraps-with-spoons variant on the roof of the police station in the episode "Catteries Not Included".
 These devices launch them all the way back to Ranger Headquarters.